diantonioandrea/pacs-project/README.md

     - [On Parallelism](#on-parallelism)

 :warning: Make sure to take a look at [Notes to the Reader](#notes-to-the-reader) as they provide insight into some design choices about the code.

-## Introduction

-This repository provides an implementation of the _hp-adaptive_ discontinuous Galërkin method for the Poisson problem, serving as the foundation for the _PacsHPDG_ library.

-Refer to the [report](#compiling-the-report) for a detailed explanation of the background and results related to this project.

 ## Overview